jawj/zapatos-docs/src/index.md

   SELECT * FROM ${"authors"}`.run(pool);
 ```

 The first type variable, `Interpolations` (above: `s.authors.SQL`), defines allowable interpolation values.
-If we were joining the `authors` and `books` tables, say, then we could specify `s.authors.SQL | s.books.SQL` here.
+If not specified, it defaults to `db.SQL`: this is the union of all the per-table `SQL` types, and thus allows all table and column names present in the database as string interpolations (some of which would throw runtime errors in this case).

-The `Interpolations` type variable defaults to `db.SQL` if not specified.
-This is the union of all per-table `SQL` types, and thus allows all table and column names present in the database as string interpolations.
-However, TypeScript will infer a more specific type from the first interpolated value, and if you have multiple interpolated values of different types then you may need to specify a value explicitly (either `db.SQL` or something more precise).
+As another example, imagine we were joining the `authors` and `books` tables.
+Then we could specify `s.authors.SQL | s.books.SQL` for `Interpolations` here.

 The second type variable, `RunResult` (above: `s.authors.Selectable[]`), describes what will be returned if we call `run()` on the query (after any transformations performed in [`runResultTransform()`](#runresulttransform-qr-pgqueryresult--any)), or if we embed it within the [`extras`](#extras) or [`lateral`](#lateral-and-alias) query options.
 Its default value if not specified is `any[]`.